Anurag199512/chrome-extension/README.md

 2. Run the command `npm run start-server` in project root directory to start the server.

-3. Run the command `npm run zip` top generate the build folder.
-Use the generated build folder using option `load unpacked` inside chrome extensions to init the extension.
+3. Run the command `npm run zip` from project's root dir to generate the build folder inside front-end.
+Use the generated build folder using option `load unpacked` inside chrome manage extensions feature to initialize the extension.

 ### Sample test words